WSS Christmas: How To Maintain Your Sanity in the Silly Season

-Mess: Don’t stress too much… let the kids make a mess opening and playing with their presents.
-Boxing day is when you put boxes in the bin (According to my 9-year-old anyway 🙂 ).
-If you can’t stand
+Don’t stress too much.
+Let the kids make a mess opening and playing with their presents.
+Boxing day is when you put boxes in the bin (According to my youngest anyway 🙂 ).

-To save time Xmas morning, have all your vegetables peeled the night/day before… these can be left in a bowl of water (or the sink) ready to be put in the oven.
+To save time Xmas morning, have all your vegetables peeled the night/day before.
+These can be left in a bowl of water (or the sink) ready to be put in the oven.
 You can even have your peas etc sitting in the saucepan waiting.
-Also try and get away with using paper/ plastic plates and cutlery… there are some very deceptive plastic cutlery/ crockery out there these days… 😉 Less to clean up!
+Also try and get away with using paper/ plastic plates and cutlery. there are some very deceptive plastic cutlery/ crockery out there these days… 😉 Less to clean up!